MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/reference-articles-for-deploying-office-365-proplus.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 ms.assetid: 6df5de04-6b8e-48af-aede-dceaefacc278
 description: "This article lists all the reference articles about deploying Office 365 ProPlus in an enterprise environment.
-To see all the articles about Office 365 ProPlus deployment, see Deployment guide for Office 365 ProPlus."
+To see all the articles about Office 365 ProPlus deployment, see Deployment guide for Microsoft 365 Apps."
 ---

-# Reference articles for deploying Office 365 ProPlus
+# Reference articles for deploying Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).